 What is a food forest?

 Our favorite way of planting trees is in a food forest, an orchard that mimics a forest edge planted with edible plants.
 Like a natural forest, vertical layers of a food forest grow together: Tall trees, small trees, shrubs, herbs, and ground covers.
 Tall, canopy trees grow inward from the edge.
 Correspondingly, smaller trees peek out from underneath the tall trees to catch the sun’s rays.
 Shrubs step farther out into the sunshine, along with herbs, flowers, and ground covers blanketing the sunniest edge.
-But aside from sequestering carbon, the best part of a food forest is that it provides you with fruits, nuts, greens, roots, and even mushrooms with little maintenance.
+But aside from sequestering carbon, the best part of a food forest is that it provides you with fruits, nuts, herbs, greens, roots, and even edible flowers with little maintenance.